godfreyowidi/mrRobogersNeighborhood/README.md

 1. Clone the project repository from _[Github](https://github.com/godfreyowidi/mrRobogersNeighborhood)_

-2. Identify the directory programmingLanguageSuggester and navigate to it using the terminal command ```cd mrRobogersNeighborhood```
+2. Identify the directory mrRobogersNeighborhood and navigate to it using the terminal command ```cd mrRobogersNeighborhood```

-3. While inside the working directroy (programmingLanguageSuggester), open the project on editor preferably VS code using the terminal command ```code .```
+3. While inside the working directroy (mrRobogersNeighborhood), open the project on editor preferably VS code using the terminal command ```code .```

 4. Identify index.html from the list of items display on the editor.